-If traveling by van, the cost is $250.
-If by bus, the cost is $300.
+When traveling by van, the cost will usually be between $100-$150.
+If by bus, the cost is around$300.
 All applications must be accompanied by full payment.
 The trips to N.C. for 2020 are $100.

 How much will it cost on site?

 The cost on site my vary depending on whether the group goes out to dinner some evening.
-Individuals are responsible for meals traveling to and coming back from Florida.
+Individuals are responsible for meals traveling to and coming back from the host site.